Openscapes/2025-fred-hutch/github-clinic/ben.md

 - [ ] box one
 - [ ] box two

+*I guess they are only clickable in issues...?*

 ## NOTES

 It's a lot to get familiar with markdown if you haven't used it previously!